-Root, while at first look complicated, is a wargame designed for families that play together occasionally.
+Root, while complicated at first look, is a wargame designed for families that play together occasionally.
 They will cherish the appearance and the joy of discovering its asymmetric factions.
 They’re also the target group for the expansions as they are a perfect gift that will bring a smile to everyone’s face.

 The more experienced as a board gamer you are, the sooner you will notice the gameplay flaws that lie underneath the terrific facade.
 But I would lie if I said I did not enjoy my time with Root.
 It was really fun, but I don’t see the base game getting too much table time in the future.